NomiMalik0207/PedSynth-and-PedGNN-for-Pedestrian-Intention-Prediction/README.md

 * pytorch 1.10 with cuda 10.2
 * pytorch geometric.

-or run `environment.yml` as a complete environment.
+or run `environment.yml` to have all the requirements.

 ## Data preprocessing
 First of all, we extracted all the pedestrian skeletons from the video frames of ([JAAD](https://data.nvision2.eecs.yorku.ca/JAAD_dataset/)/[PIE](https://data.nvision2.eecs.yorku.ca/PIE_dataset/)) using bounding box values and their respective ground-truth of C/NC.
 Because the annotatrion files of JAAD and PIE are in .xml format.
 We change it to a single .csv file.
 To do so, please use `data_preprocessing/jaad_xml_to_csv.py, data_preprocessing/pie_xml_to_csv.py`.